Warbo/chriswarbo-net/unfinished/env_vars.md

-Applications and other libraries can call this function with their desired logger, or multiple times if they need to use several implementations (e.g. silencing certain actions, accumulating output to various buffers during tests, etc. If we *do* call this function multiple times, we'll need to keep track of the different results, calling the correct version when appropriate.
+Applications and other libraries can call this function with their desired logger, or multiple times if they need to use several implementations (e.g. silencing certain actions, accumulating output to various buffers during tests, etc.).
+If we *do* call this function multiple times, we'll need to keep track of the different results, calling the correct version when appropriate.

-This is clearly impractical, not least because it prevents modularity.
+This is clearly impractical, not least because cramming everything into the same function body prevents modularity.
 A common alternative is to have a *single* instance of our library, but allow the logger to be passed in as an extra argument wherever it will be used.
 For example:

 ```python
 def bill(log, customer):